loopbackio/loopback.io/pages/en/lb3/middleware.json.md

       <td>Boolean</td>
       <td>
         Configures the <strong>Access-Control-Allow-Credentials</strong> CORS header.
 Set to <code>true</code> to pass the header, otherwise it is omitted.
-        You can set other cors properties as well.
-For more information, see <a href="https://www.npmjs.com/package/cors" class="external-link" >cors</a>.
       </td>
       <td>true</td>
     </tr>